Filip53c/Hotel-scraper/readme.md

 # Hotel Scraper Project

 This is a Python-based web scraper that collects hotel information from Booking.com using playwright and pandas.

+Enter name of the city with dates for check-in and check-out and you will get 25 hotels with information on prices, score, review count and distance from city center.

 ## Features
 - Extracts hotel names, prices, review scores, and distances.